elastic/enterprise-search-network-drive-connector/README.md

 Collect the information that is required to connect to your network drives:

 - The domain name where the network drive is present.
 - The network drives path the connector will crawl to fetch files.
-It should be the name of the folder shared via SMB followed by the path relative to that shared folder

-  (For Example: If `Users` is the name of SMB shared folder and folder to be fetched is `folder1`, then the path would be mentioned as `Users/folder1`)
+This is the name of the folder shared via SMB, followed by the path relative to that shared folder.
+For example: if the name of the of SMB shared folder is `Users` and the folder to be fetched is `folder1`, then the path is `Users/folder1`.
 - The username the connector will use to log in to network drives.
 - The password the connector will use to log in to network drives.
 - The server IP address where the network drive is hosted.